These were also published in Army Aviation Magazine.

 About the time I figure out they were clueless, I hear this "Dick Edwards get over here."

-I knew immediately, who that person was in the middle of the field.
-It was my old boss from the 2/17th Cavalry.
+was my old boss from the 2/17th Cavalry.
 It was LTC Gary E. Luck.

 I went to salute him, he offered me a handshake instead.